 Tolt River Corridor Planning and Capital Investment Strategy

-The Tolt River Corridor planning process, sponsored by the King County Flood Control District and the Snoqualmie Watershed Forum, focuses on reducing flood and erosion risk and restoring habitat along the lower six miles of the Tolt River.
+The Tolt River Corridor planning process, sponsored by the King County Flood Control District and the Snoqualmie Watershed Forum, focused on reducing flood and erosion risk and restoring habitat along the lower six miles of the Tolt River.

 Tolt River Natural Area, January 2009

-The corridor planning goals are:
+The corridor planning goals were to: